By Wendy White, CMO, Egencia

 Define the KPIs for your program's policies so you can track your progress:

 - Travel policy: Use the points from section two (above) to set specific, measurable goals and determine how you'll decide if they've been successful

 - Suppliers: Use part three (above) to measure whether your travelers are frequently using the sustainable suppliers you've suggested, shifting from air to rail, and choosing green car rentals

 - Traveler well-being: Include features like number of days per trip, night flights taken, and mileage used

 Inform your travelers about any changes to your travel program and help train them to become eco-responsible travelers.
 Don't forget to ask for their ideas here too; you could have a passionate sustainability expert in your organization and not even realize.

 Follow these tips:

-- Promote responsible consumption, e.g., avoid wastage, use plastic alternatives, recycle, and reuse
+- Promote responsible consumption, e.g., avoid waste, use plastic alternatives, recycle and reuse

 - Include and promote sustainable policies within your company's culture

 From defining your goals to supporting the right behaviors, you should now have enough information to start creating a more sustainable business travel program.
 Start by getting your green team together to make the most of everyone's insights and ideas.
 Then, make sure your partners are working just as hard as you.
 As McSperrin said, "We've all got to play a part in the fight against climate change."
 Find out more about Egencia CO2 workspaces, discover the truth behind some common misconceptions about sustainable travel, and learn how avoid them.